toncho11/DosWindowsNet/README.md

 Library usage:

   * systems with limited resources such as Raspberry Pi, virtual machines
-  * reduce hackers's attack surface by completely eliminating the graphical subsystem
   * to create installers before the entire OS is deployed (Linux installer)
   * you want 100% identical UI across different OS
-  * you get the most responsive UI and you prefer keybaord input
+  * you get the most responsive UI and you prefer keyboard input
+  * reduce hackers's attack surface by completely eliminating the graphical subsystem

 The library provides controls that all inherit from the DosWindow class.
 So they are also called "windows".
 The following are provided:
   * standard window